-Youssef Cherif is the deputy director of Columbia Global Centers | Tunis.
+Youssef Cherif is the director of Columbia Global Centers | Tunis.
 He was previously the Al-Maidan project manager for Libya at the Institute for War and Peace Reporting and an expert affiliated to the Tunisian Institute for Strategic Studies.
 He was also a consultant on foreign policy for the Arab Institute for Business Managers, on the implementation of the post-2015 Agenda in Tunisia for the United Nations, and on political affairs for the Carter Center in Tunisia.
-Cherif holds a Chevening MA in international relations from the Department of War Studies at King’s College London and a Fulbright MA in classical studies from Columbia University.
-He is a regular political analyst of North Africa for several international media outlets.
+Cherif holds a Chevening M.A. in international relations from the Department of War Studies at King’s College London and a Fulbright M.A. in classical studies from Columbia University.
+He is a regular political analyst of North Africa for several international media outlets and think tanks.

 Hafsa Halawa is an independent consultant working on political, social, and economic affairs and development goals across the Middle East and North Africa (MENA) and Horn of Africa regions.
 She has previously held positions in government, the United Nations, international non-government organizations, corporate multinationals, private firms, and think tanks.
 Halawa’s expertise spans the geographical regions of MENA and the Horn, covering conflict prevention, conflict and post-conflict analysis, development proposals, analysis and programming, democratization, domestic politics, economy, trade and investment, gender equality, policy planning, political risk, regional and geopolitical dynamics, reconciliation, security, social cohesion, transitional politics including constitutional affairs, electoral programming, and judicial independence, as well as water security and youth empowerment.